yodobrin/file-service-sample/README.md

 With the first version, we provide bear minimal capabilities for customers who needs to support the following user stories.
 The suggested architecture, detailed shortly, also calls for an audit or scanning capabilities that would ensure the uploaded files are safe before moving them to the secured area, as all files uploaded should be treated as un-safe.

+This solution is an end-2-end microservice sample.
+Once deployed it will create the required Azure resources, configure them and output a URL.
+The solution focus on a single tenant approach, where all services are under the same tenant.
+For authentication/authorization the client credentials [flow] (https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow) was selected.

+> Notes:

+- The service validating file content is not implemented.

+- Authentication and Authorization flow are initial provisioned with minimal validation, addtional role assignment or any other means for authrization can be added by you.

+- Network security is out-of-scope for the initial version.

 ## User stories

 As a service provider, I need my customers to uploaded content in a secured, easy to maintain micro-service exposed as an API, so that I can process the content uploaded and perform an action on it.